Typhlomence/openttd-coronaai-fix/README.md

 # CoronaAI Fix (openttd-coronaai-fix)
 CoronaAI is a simple AI that attempts to build bus services in all cities on the map.
-The original version by Libor Vilimek works well enough, but has some bugs which I've elected to fix with this fork, without increasing the complexity by too much.
+The [original version](https://www.tt-forums.net/viewtopic.php?p=1238174) by Libor Vilimek works well enough, but has some bugs which I've elected to fix with this fork, without increasing the complexity by too much.

 This is my first work on an AI (or any modification for OpenTTD), so there's probably implementation details that can be improved.
+Feel free to fork this if you want to improve it further, like I did!

+On larger maps, the number of road vehicles should be increased.
+For example, on a 1024x1024 map, a maximum of 2500 should be used.

 Changes from the original CoronaAI:
 * Selecting vehicles: